 - Ensure cumulative compensation to be paid on an annual basis is set in advance at a fair market value (FMV) that does not take into account the value or volume of any referrals or other businesses generated between the parties

 Arrangements where management fees are not set at FMV, or that take volume or value into account, create a situation where the MSO is earning a disproportionate amount of revenue from the health care practice, pushing the boundaries of the safe harbors of the Anti-Kickback Statute and the Stark Law.

 More importantly, it can also create the potential for a physician’s judgment to be improperly influenced by a non-physician management company – a clear violation of the CPOM doctrine.

 2. Incentives or Pressure to Increase Sales or Revenue

 A management service can provide non-clinical services, such as budgeting and accounting; coding, billing and collections; human resources; managing office space; compliance oversight and management; or marketing.
 What the practice cannot do is incentivize or otherwise pressure these employees to increase services or sales.

 OIG investigations will commonly target marketing directors and marketing personnel to ensure they are not unlawfully incentivized or paid commission based on revenues of the health care practice.

 3. Exercising Control Over Medical Judgment Is a Violation of CPOM

-Exercising any amount of direction or control over the professional judgment of health care providers, either directly or indirectly, is a violation of the corporate practice of medicine.
+Exercising any amount of direction or control over the professional judgment of health care providers, either directly or indirectly, is a violation of the prohibition of the corporate practice of medicine.

 If, for example, a MSO adopts policies and procedures that require any patient with specific symptoms or conditions to obtain a certain test from a certain facility, if it is covered by their insurance, the MSO is directing the practice.

 Compliant policies must ensure management services do not to tread on a provider’s discretion and medical judgment.